Contracts and negotiations

 If you’re considering renting privately, it’s important to read your tenancy agreement carefully and check the terms and conditions of your contract.

 Types of tenancy agreement

-You will normally be required to sign a written tenancy agreement in order to secure the accommodation.
-There are two types of written agreement:
+You'll normally need to sign a written tenancy agreement to secure your accommodation.

 Assured shorthold tenancy